 For the things we prioritize—education, travel, retirement and so on—we gladly spend or allocate money.
-For the things that don’t matter to us: new cars, fancy clothes, and keeping up with the Joneses, we put those things way, way on the backburner.
+The things that don’t matter to us—new cars, fancy clothes and keeping up with the Joneses—we put way, way on the back burner.
 As a result, we don’t waste our funds on those items.

 So by paying my kids when they get good grades, it reiterates the message we teach them about being conscious about financial decisions and spending money on things that really matter.
 It also sends a signal to my children that “Mommy and Daddy are serious about our education”—serious enough to put their money where their mouths are.

 5. It makes my life less stressful

 Finally, and I’m not ashamed to say this: Paying my kids for good grades makes my life far less stressful.
 I guess you could say it helps keep their teachers from having to contact me about grade issues.

 I consider my kids’ teachers my educational partners, and I value their time, expertise and passion.
 I also appreciate that, at the middle school level, teachers will let me know in a heartbeat when something goes wrong.

 As a parent, honestly, I like to be the one to initiate contact, to visit my kids’ classrooms, or inquire about how my children are doing.
 It’s less fun when teachers initiate contact.
 I don’t mean for the routine stuff; I mean for the problem stuff—like missing homework, forgotten assignments or grades that are slipping.

 So, yeah, if paying my kids for good grades cuts down on the calls or emails home, then I’m all for that and for making my life a lot less stressful.

 In a nutshell, these are the reasons I give my children an allowance when they receive high marks in school.
 Others may disagree, but it works well for our family.